Samsung/tizen-docs/docs/application/native/guides/multimedia/image-edit.md

    > **Note**
    >
-   > The image format has no effect on the transformation.
-If the color space is YUV, then the width and height of the target image must be multiples of eight.
-This restriction does not apply to the RGB images.
+   > As there is a YUV restriction and the crop start position can be set arbitrarily, the cropped image width and height must be even.

 4. Handle the transformation results in `image_util_transform_completed_cb()`, which is invoked after the transformation is complete.